anonymze/simply_life/README.md

 changement icone + push notifs + depp link + traduction + pdf signature, text to speech

-find referer of app with fetch (on server) check expiration token see some logs why not working on production (fetch connexion) allow requests only from referer mobile
+check expiration token
+see some logs why not working on production (fetch connexion)